HilmiUnn/GetYourLawyer/README.md

 * I have wrote test scenarios to automate UI and Performance tests for "https://app-test.getyourlawyer.ch/test/qa"

 # Notes
-* Download .rar file and click "index.html" file to see performance test results
+* Download Reports.rar file and click "index.html" file to see performance test results
 * (Executed for 20 users in 40 seconds, I have set condition to get status code as "200" and Duration time less than 400 ms)